 Is Fractional Laser as Good as Full Surface Lasers?

-Although fractional laser can't duplicate full surface laser results, it can provide appreciable improvements with little to no recovery time.
+Although fractional laser can't duplicate full surface laser results, it can provide appreciable improvements with little recovery time.
 In the simplest terms, fractional resurfacing is a system in which microscopic laser beams are introduced into the skin in a specific pattern.
 Treated skin area per session is typically about 20%.
 Why is this important?
 Whole skin around each tiny treated column accelerates healing and minimizes infection and post treatment pain.

-Full surface lasers remove the entire top layer of the skin.
+In contrast, full surface lasers remove the entire top layer of the skin.
 Not only is this painful, but recovery is much longer and infection risks are quite high.
 The concept of fractional treatment utlizes the best possibility of lasers while bypassing the worst potential side effects.

-Trading Speed for Tolerability and Comfort
+The Goal of Tolerability and Comfort

 No one comes to a dermatologist eager to undergo painful treatments.
 The massive difference in treatment experience between full surface laser and fractional laser has made laser treatment a "can do" for just about anyone.
 But because the fractional laser is much less invasive, the speed of accomplishing desired outcomes is traded for comfort.